A close quasar pair in a disk-disk galaxy merger at z = 2.17

 \subsection{Joint Spectral Modeling of the HST/STIS and Gemini/GNIRS Data}

 We jointly fit the optical and NIR spectra of each nucleus to estimate the systemic redshift and measure emission-line properties for each quasar.
 We use the PyQSOFit fitting code\cite{Shen2021} following the procedures as described in detail in\cite{Shen2012}.
 Here we briefly summarize the fitting procedures and model assumptions.
 Each combined spectrum has been de-reddened for Galactic extinction using the Milky Way reddening law\cite{cardelli89} and $E(B-V)$ derived from the dust map\cite{Schlegel98}.
 The spectrum is modeled as a linear combination of a pseudo-continuum (consisting of a power-law plus polynomial quasar continuum and Fe { II} emission), broad, and narrow emission lines.
 A Balmer continuum component has also been considered in the models but made negligible contribution in the best-fit results.
 First, to estimate the systemic redshift, we perform a global fitting to the joint optical-NIR spectrum.
 Given the moderate S/N of the spectra, the velocities of all the narrow and broad emission lines have been tied to be the same to help break model degeneracy.
 The best fit systemic redshift is $2.1679\pm0.0003$ for the SW nucleus and $2.1665\pm0.0010$ for the NE nucleus which we take as our baseline estimates.
 Alternatively, allowing for a nonzero velocity offset between the narrow and broad emission lines yields a best fit systemic redshift of $2.1686\pm0.0007$ for the SW nucleus and $2.1653\pm0.0021$ for the NE nucleus based on the narrow emission lines, which are consistent with the baseline estimates within uncertainties.
+The redshift uncertainties are statistical uncertainties only as quasar emission lines tend to have different velocity shifts from the systemic velocity that depend on the line species\cite{Shen_etal_2016b}.
+Nevertheless, these statistical uncertainties are still useful to assess the redshift difference for the strongly lensed quasar scenario.